balbasty/multi-bias/README.md

 - Empty.
 In this case, files can be selected through the GUI.

 The default output are
-- `b` is a 4D array of estimated bias field.
-The fourth dimension
+- `wb` is a cell of 3D arrays of estimated bias field, warped in native (observed) space.
-  corresponds to channels.
 - `m` is a 5D array of combined 'mean' images.
 The fifth dimension corresponds to contrasts, while the fourth dimension is of size 1.
 - If no output argument is asked (`>> multibias(x, opt);`), an output